qyu071/mds3/Readme.txt

 Install MDS3 by performing 'make' in the root directory of the source codes.

-Perform MDS3 by using the command: ./mds ¨Ci inputfile ¨Co outputfolder
+Perform MDS3 by using the command: ./mds -i inputfile -o outputfolder

 Note: inputfile should be fasta form and contain at least 1000 sequences.